ncatlab/nlab-content/pages/2/0/3/5/5302/content.md

 * [[Francois Métayer]], _Resolutions by polygraphs_ ([tac](http://www.tac.mta.ca/tac/volumes/11/7/11-07.pdf))

-The relation betwee then model structure on strict $\omega$-categories and that on strict $\omega$-groupoids is established in
+The relation between the model structure on strict $\omega$-categories and that on strict $\omega$-groupoids is established in

 * Dimitri Ara, [[Francois Metayer]], _The Brown-Golasinski model structure on strict $\infty$-groupoids revisited_ ([arXiv](http://arxiv.org/abs/1010.2599)) Homology Homotopy Appl.
 13 (2011), no. 1, 121&#8211;142.
 {#AraMetayer}